 1.1 The membership of the Peterborough Theatre Guild consists of individuals who have paid an annual working membership fee.
 The Board may limit the number of members if deemed necessary for the proper functioning of the Guild.

 1.2 The annual membership/subscription fees are proposed by the Board of Directors from time to time.
 Any changes to these fees become effective for the following membership year, subject to confirmation by a majority of members present at an Annual General Meeting or special membership meeting.

-1.4 In order for a member to remain in good standing, annual membership fees must be paid by the date of the Annual General Meeting or the first performance of the regular subscription series, whichever comes first.
+1.4 In order for a member to remain in good standing, annual membership fees must be paid by the date of the Annual General Meeting.

 1.5 An individual may join or resign from the Guild membership at any time.
 The Board of Directors determines policy regarding any prorating, refunding and deferment of membership/subscription fees.

 1.6 Upon recommendation of the Board of Directors and by a two thirds vote at the Annual general Meeting, honorary membership may be conferred upon a member who has rendered notable service to the Guild.
 An honorary member shall not be required to pay membership/subscription fees for the honoree’s life.

 2.1 The affairs of the guild are managed by a Board of no less than 7 and up to a maximum of 11 Guild Members.

 2.2 Duties of the Board

 The role and responsibilities of the Board of Directors includes, but is not limited to:

 - Serving as trustee to the Guild for all buildings, finances, equipment and assets.